NYS Laws & Regulations Related to Food, Farm, & Beverage Industries

-New York State’s laws and regulations for business operations and employment situations are changing rapidly in an effort to flatten the curve.
-This section contains vital information on changing regulatory requirements.
-Please note that while many of New York State Governor Cuomo’s Executive Orders do exempt food production, processing, farming, and food related business support services, all business operations must still maintain appropriate hygiene standards and implement social distancing to protect workplace health and safety.
+New York State’s laws and regulations for business operations and employment situations are still changing to protect people during this transitional phase of the pandemic.
+This section contains vital information on regulatory requirements.
+The key requirement for all business operations is to maintain appropriate hygiene standards and implement social distancing to protect workplace health and safety.

-- ESDC has set up a web portal and FAQ page for individuals and businesses with business-related COVID-19 issues and questions on this website with all COVID-19 info.
+- ESDC has set up an FAQ page for individuals and businesses with business-related COVID-19 issues and questions.
+This website also contains COVID-19 resources.
 Posted on March 20, 2020.

 Need information?
-View the following Cornell CALS and CCE Resource Pages Updated Regularly:
+The following Cornell CALS and CCE pages are updated regularly:

 - General Questions & Links